Tieske/Lua_library_template/readme.md

 * In visual studio add the project to your solution
 * Rename the .c and .h files from within VS
 * See the VS tasklist for the TODO's in the template.

+Alternatively;
+* use `compile.bat` from the Visual Studio/WinSDK command shell
+(check the file for 'TODO' comments)

 Creating Lua libraries from scratch in VS